maimbeeb/OnlineExam/README.md

 # Online Exam Registration System

-	Online Exam Registration System is a project designed to make the Online Exam Registration System reliable and efficient with enhanced security. aminer, but also imparts a better examination time management strategy.
+	Online Exam Registration System is a project designed to make the Online Exam Registration reliable with enhanced security.
+This system provides the student an efficient management strategy to chose their exams.
+Online Exams has become a fast growing options for companies because of its speed and accuracy.
+It needs less manpower to execute the examination.

-	Online Examination System has become a fast growing examination method because of its speed and accuracy.
-It is also needed less manpower to execute the examination.
-Almost all organizations now-a-days, are conducting their exams by online examination system, it saves students time in examinations and get results in less time.
+	Almost all organizations now-a-days, are conducting their exams online as it saves time for student and get results in less time.
 It also helps the environment by saving paper.

-	What is an online examination system?
-In an online examination system examine get their user id and password with his/her admit card.
-This id is already saved in the examination server.
-When examine login to the server he/she get his/her profile already register.
-On the certain time examine gets the message to start the examination.
+	In an online Exam Registration system, the user get userid and password by registering their details in the site.
+This userId is used to authenticate the user when student login to the site.

 ## UX